 Wesleyan University, located in Middletown, Connecticut, does not discriminate on the basis of race, color, religious creed, age, gender, gender identity or expression, national origin, marital status, ancestry, present or past history of mental disorder, learning disability or physical disability, political belief, veteran status, sexual orientation, genetic information or non-position-related criminal record.
 We welcome applications from women and historically underrepresented minority groups.Job Categories: Music.
 Job Types: Part-Time.
-Job Tags: artist, education, music, teacher, and teaching.
+Job Tags: artist, education, free, music, teacher, and teaching.
 States: Connecticut.

 Please Share the Artist in Residence and University Organist job: